Research-Based

-Creatine is an organic compound known for its muscle and performance-enhancing properties.
-Needless to say, this compound is widely known in the fitness, bodybuilding, and athletic circles.
+Creatine is an organic compound renowned for its muscle and performance-enhancing properties.
+This compound has gained widespread recognition in fitness, bodybuilding, and athletic communities.

-If you are looking for a creatine supplement, there are different types of creatine to choose from.
-If you’re having a hard time choosing which creatine you should buy, then this article is for you.
+If you’re seeking a creatine supplement, various types are available to choose from.
+If you’re struggling to decide which creatine to purchase, this article is for you.

-In this article, we are going to cover a few basics about creatine, the different types, and of course the best type of creatine.
-If you’d rather skip right to our top creatine picks, feel free to scroll to the bottom of the article!
+In this article, we’ll cover essential creatine basics, the different types available, and identify the best type of creatine.
+If you’d rather jump straight to our top creatine picks, feel free to scroll to the bottom!

 What Is Creatine?

-Creatine is an organic compound that is used by our body to supply energy to different cells of our body, especially to our muscle cells.
+Creatine is an organic compound our body uses to supply energy to various cells, particularly muscle cells.

-Actually, our body produces creatine through our liver to aid in the supply of energy to our cells.
-Also, we can get creatine through diet, especially from meat.
+Our body naturally produces creatine through the liver to aid cellular energy supply.
+We can also obtain creatine through diet, especially from meat sources.

-However, if you want to boost your physical performance with creatine during workouts, you’ll need to take creatine supplements because both what we produce and what we eat does not provide enough creatine to deliver such results.
+However, if you want to enhance physical performance during workouts, you’ll need creatine supplements because natural production and dietary sources don’t provide sufficient creatine to deliver such results.

-To put it into perspective, you would need to eat plenty of kilograms of meat just to get the same amount of creatine you would get from dietary supplements – and I doubt your body would be happy about it!
+To put this in perspective, you would need to consume several kilograms of meat to get the same amount of creatine found in dietary supplements – and your body certainly wouldn’t appreciate that!

 Best Types Of Creatine

-There are 12 common forms of creatine, which include the following:
+There are 12 common forms of creatine, including:

 Creatine Monohydrate

-Creatine monohydrate is the most commonly used type of creatine in the market.
-It is also the most researched form of creatine – and numerous research agree that creatine is safe to use.
+Creatine monohydrate is the most widely used type in the market and the most extensively researched form – with numerous studies confirming its safety.

 Creatine Hydrochloride

-While creatine hydrochloride is indeed more soluble than creatine monohydrate, it’s still a question if creatine hydrochloride is as effective as its monohydrate counterpart – and so far, we have little to no research comparing the two.
+While creatine hydrochloride is indeed more soluble than creatine monohydrate, questions remain about whether it matches the effectiveness of its monohydrate counterpart – and currently, we have limited research comparing the two.

 Liquid Creatine

-However, in terms of effectiveness, some research points out that liquid creatine is less effective compared to creatine monohydrate powders.
-Partly, this happens because creatine breaks down the more it stays on the water.
+However, regarding effectiveness, some research indicates that liquid creatine is less effective than creatine monohydrate powders.
+This occurs partly because creatine degrades the longer it remains dissolved in water.

 Creatine Magnesium Chelate

-Creatine magnesium chelate is simply creatine that includes some levels of magnesium attached to its molecules.
-While creatine magnesium chelate is indeed proven to be effective, there is little difference between creatine magnesium chelate and creatine monohydrate.
+Creatine magnesium chelate is creatine with magnesium molecules attached.
+While proven effective, there’s minimal difference between creatine magnesium chelate and creatine monohydrate.

 Best Creatine Brands